 Feature Prioritization

+Now that we had a stronger understanding of the competition and our users’ needs and frustrations, we conducted a feature prioritization for Boring.
 We combined two methods: a card sorting and the MOSCoW feature prioritization to determine which features are really important for people who are going to use the App.
 We gave users a stack of index cards with one feature per card and asked to sort them from most to least important.

-After that we came up with a point system and scored each feature accordingly.
+After that, we came up with a point system and scored each feature accordingly.
 In total, we conducted 6 card sort interviews.

 Must Have = 4, Should Have = 3, Could Have = 2, Won’t Have = 0